tommichael88/booktomnyc/ServiceAgreement.md

 ## 15. Severability

-If a provision of this Agreement is deemed invalid, the other provisions remain in effect.
-The invalid provision will be replaced with a valid one that closely mirrors the original's intent and economic effect.
+If a provision of this Agreement is deemed invalid, the other provisions remain in full effect.
+The invalid provision will be replaced with a valid provision that closely mirrors the original's intent and economic effect.

 ## 16. Emergency Situations